NicoElNino - stock.adobe.com

 Firms considering embedded analytics need to look at data quality, data protection and data governance.

-They also need to pay attention to security and privacy: the central data warehouse or data lake might have robust security controls, but does the application connecting via an API?
+They also need to pay attention to security and privacy.
+The central data warehouse or data lake might have robust security controls, but does the application connect via an API?
 Client software embedding the data should have equal security levels.

 Cleaner data is critical

 And, although cleaning data is always important for effective analytics and business intelligence, it becomes all the more critical when the users are not data scientists.
 They need to know that they can trust the data, and if the data is imperfect or incomplete, this needs to be flagged.

 A data scientist working on an analytics team will have an instinctive feel for data quality and reliability, and will understand that data need not be 100% complete to improve decision-making.
 But a user in the field, or a senior manager, might not.

 “Embedded analytics continues the democratisation of data, bringing data and insight directly to the business user within their natural workflow,” says Greg Hanson, vice-president for EMEA at Informatica.